-Instructor Class Hours Office Hours Phone Email Textbooks Manish Goel MW: 6:00 pm - 7:50 pm, AT202, Class Time Th: 5:30 pm - 6:45 pm ONLINE, Lab and HW Time TTh: 10:00 am - 11:30 am or by appointment (408) 864-8996 - turnaround time can be 24 hours goelmanish@fhda.edu - this is the best way to reach me Beginning iOS 8 Programming With Swift by Simon Ng iOS Apprentice - Beginning iOS Development With Swift, 3 rd edition by Matthijs Hollemans Reference Texts iOS Programming: The Big Nerd Ranch Guide , 4th edition, by Keur, Hillegass and Conway iOS 8 Application Development in 24 Hours , Sams Teach Yourself, 6 th edition by John Ray Beginning iOS Programming For Dummies , 1 st edition by Rajiv Ramnath Class website Please log into Catalyst Course Description Introduction to native object-oriented programming language SWIFT and basic design patterns for doing development on devices running iOS.
+Instructor Class Hours Office Hours Office Location Phone Email Manish Goel MW: 6:00 pm - 7:50 pm, AT202, Class Time T: 6:15 pm - 7:30 pm ONLINE MW: 3:30 pm - 5:30 pm or by appointment Room F-51L in Bldg F5, though I'm usually in the ATC Computer Lab (408) 864-8996 - turnaround time can be 24 hours goelmanish@fhda.edu - this is the best way to reach me Textbooks Beginning iOS 8 Programming With Swift by Simon Ng iOS Apprentice - Beginning iOS Development With Swift, 3rd edition by Matthijs Hollemans Reference Texts iOS Programming: The Big Nerd Ranch Guide, 4th edition, by Keur, Hillegass and Conway iOS 8 Application Development in 24 Hours, Sams Teach Yourself, 6 th edition by John Ray Beginning iOS Programming For Dummies, 1 st edition by Rajiv Ramnath Class website Please log into Catalyst Course Description Introduction to native object-oriented programming language SWIFT and basic design patterns for doing development on devices running iOS.
 Understand core API's to construct powerful applications.
 Requisites Advisory: English Writing 211 and Reading 211 (or Language Arts 211), or English as a Second Language 272 and 273.
 Student Learning Outcomes Upon the completion of this course, students will be able to: Design mobile applications using object-oriented methodology and SWIFT programming concepts using iOS Development Kit.
 Create algorithms, code, document, debug, and test mobile applications.
 Build iOS applications and publishing to the App Store.
 Attendance Any student who is a No-Show on first day of class will be dropped.
 After the first class, it is your responsibility to drop the class before the last day to drop.
 Otherwise, you will receive an appropriate grade at the end of the quarter.
 This hybrid course has 4 lecture / lab hours on campus in addition to online reading and assignments.
 Regular and punctual attendance is expected during the quarter.
 Lectures will be the main source of information.
 Class Decorum In class, you are expected to pay attention, participate, not conduct personal conversations, and use the computer for class work only.
 Disruptive behavior is not tolerated, and any student with excessive disruptive behavior will be asked to leave and administrative follow-up may result.
 On the other hand, worthwhile contribution and regular attendance can positively affect your grade.